Samagra-Development/Samagra-Website/src/pages/team/index.md

       the union of problem solving and creating an impact at scale brings Varn to Samagra.
     linkedInProfile: " "
-  - name: Pranshu Birla
-    image: /img/person-vector.jpeg
-    project: " "
-    bio: Pranshu holds a Bachelors in Engineering from Netaji Subhas University of Technology.
-Working with the government and creating impact at scale is what brings him to Samagra.
-    linkedInProfile: " "
   - name: Simran Singh
     image: /img/person-vector.jpeg
     project: " "